 Diabetes is a chronic medical condition that causes too much sugar in the blood.
 Millions of people are diagnosed with diabetes.
-However, only a small percentage of people receive Social Security Disability (SSD) benefits for diabetes.
+However, only a small percentage of people receive Disability benefits for diabetes.
 This is because elevated sugar levels can be controlled through medication and diet.
 If an individual has diabetes that cannot be controlled, they may be eligible for benefits.

 High sugar levels can also lead to other serious conditions that can prevent an individual from participating in routine activities.
 If your condition limits your ability to work, you should apply for disability benefits.
 You should compile a list all of your symptoms, even if they are not related to diabetes, before filing the application.